kingwill101/contextual/contextual/README.md

 Choose the pattern that best fits your needs:

 - Use the sink pattern for production systems needing multiple outputs.
-- Use the listener pattern for simple logging during development.
+- Use the listener pattern for simple logging.

 ## Log Levels